agiledigital-labs/Anypoint-service-mesh/readme.md

 `istioctl install --set profile=demo`

+Apply the manifest file for anypoint service mesh.

+`istioctl manifest apply -f manifest-custom.yaml`

 Build an image for hello_world_api and then deploy the application using the yaml file in kubernetes.

 `kubectl apply -f hello_world_api/deployment.yaml`

-Apply the manifest file for anypoint service mesh.

-`istioctl manifest apply -f manifest-custom.yaml`
+Enable istio injection so that deployed pods can spin up with sidecar proxies.

+`kubectl label namespace default istio-injection=enabled`

 Install anypoint service client.